 The bill, H.B.
 No. 671, introduces new restrictions on the use of public funds by political subdivisions for lobbying activities.
-It adds Section 556.0056 to the Government Code, which prohibits political subdivisions from spending public funds to hire lobbyists or to pay nonprofit associations that employ lobbyists for the purpose of lobbying the legislature.
-However, exceptions are made for counties or municipalities to spend funds for lobbying related to military matters and for full-time employees of nonprofit associations to provide legislative services or communicate with legislators.
-Additionally, taxpayers or residents can seek injunctive relief if a political subdivision engages in prohibited activities, and those who prevail in such actions can recover attorney's fees.
+It adds Section 556.0056 to the Government Code, which prohibits political subdivisions from spending public funds to hire lobbyists or to pay nonprofit organizations that employ lobbyists for the purpose of lobbying the legislature.
+However, exceptions are made for counties or municipalities that wish to influence legislation related to military service members or veterans, as well as for full-time employees of nonprofit associations that primarily represent political subdivisions, allowing them to provide legislative services and communicate with legislators.

 Statutes affected: Introduced: Local Government Code 89.002 (Local Government Code 89)